Speak to an advisor888-258-6270

 When the Affordable Care Act’s state-based and federally facilitated health insurance marketplaces opened for business on Oct.
 1, 2013, we were introduced to a new way of selecting health insurance: by actuarial tier, aka metal level.

 All major medical health plans on the market today are categorized into four tiers by actuarial level—actuarial levels represent the percentage of total expected expenses paid for by the plan.
 Under the ACA, these tiers have been assigned a metal name: bronze, silver, gold or platinum.

 The metal levels and their actuarial value percentages are as follows:

-Also note that health insurance companies are not required to offer all four metal levels.
-That means certain carriers may choose to offer bronze and silver plans on the exchanges while others might offer only gold and platinum.
+Health insurance companies are not required to offer plans for all four metal levels.
+That means certain carriers may choose to offer bronze and silver plans on the exchanges while others might offer only gold and platinum plans.

 Work with a health insurance producer to determine what level of coverage might best suit your family’s budget and typical healthcare needs throughout the year.
 A local health insurance producer can help you explore and compare your benefits options both on and away from your state-based or federally facilitated health insurance exchange.